erkyrath/bloggor/README.md

 post is only a draft, and will not be indexed or listed.

 A file with the `.comments` extension is a list of comments to be displayed as part of an entry page.
+This is a list of metadata/body sections, again delimited by dashes.
+See `sample/entries/2023/07/commented-post.comments`.

 ### On tidy URLs